korreio/fotopt/README.md

 Also included is a ".mdb" file for the Access Database, which is clean of any user data or photo content.
 Essentially, it's the database schema.

-Feel free to use these resources in compliance with the GNU license terms, and don't hesitate to share your past experiences with the website or contribute your insights on the code.
+Feel free to use these resources in compliance with the GNU license terms, and don't hesitate to share your past experiences with the website or contribute your technical observations or suggestions related to the code.

+You can also use the Discussions feature here on GitHub for questions, comments, or discussions about the project.

 If you're interested in engaging with the existing community or keeping up to date with the project's progress, please visit our [Facebook page](https://www.facebook.com/fotopt/).
 We look forward to hearing from you!